teamcfadvance/cfstatic/README.md

 CfStatic takes a few configuration options, most of which have defaults.
 The options are:

     staticDirectory:   Full path to the directory in which static files reside (e.g. /webroot/static/),
-    staticUrl:         Url that maps to the static directory (e.g. http://mysite.com/static/)
+    staticUrl:         Url that maps to the static directory (e.g. http://mysite.com/static or /static)
     jsDirectory:       Relative path to the directoy in which javascript files reside.
 Relative to static path.
 Default is 'js'
     cssDirectory:      Relative path to the directoy in which css files reside.
 Relative to static